noirello/bonsai/docs/tutorial.rst

     >>> conn.close()

-The :class:`LDAPConnection` object can be used with a context manager that will call the :meth:`LDAPConnection.close` method implicit:
+The :class:`LDAPConnection` object can be used with a context manager that will implicitly call the :meth:`LDAPConnection.close` method:

 .. code-block:: python